 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

-Considering the numbers on a quarterly basis, the CCC trend at Neenah Paper looks good.
-At 68.6 days, it is little changed from the average of the past eight quarters.
+Considering the numbers on a quarterly basis, the CCC trend at Neenah Paper looks OK.
+At 74.9 days, it is little changed from the average of the past eight quarters.
+Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
 With both 12-month and quarterly CCC running close to historical averages, Neenah Paper gets a passing grade in this cash-conversion checkup.

 Add Neenah Paper to My Watchlist.